Third-world stuff, we thought.

-“Parasailing has killed U.S. citizen tourists who were dragged through palm trees or were slammed into buildings.
-Florida’s third-world safety regulations are definitely not up to U.S. standards.”
+The website for the U.S. Consul General in Mexico seems to concur, warning: “Parasailing has killed U.S. citizen tourists who were dragged through palm trees or were slammed into buildings.”
+Local regulations and equipment reliability and liability insurance, the website warns, may not be up to modern U.S. standards.

 Off Pompano Beach on Wednesday, Kathleen Miskell was flying on a parasail 200 feet over the ocean when her harness failed.